danieffe/Line-Segment-Detector/README.md

 ## 📝 Notes on Implementation
 - **Performance vs Accuracy Trade-off:**
-  The algorithm provides two execution modes to balance speed and precision.
   In real-time (webcam) mode, the resolution is reduced (e.g., **320×240**) and `fast_mode` is enabled to ensure smooth performance and low latency.
   In contrast, static image mode operates at full precision with refinement steps, prioritizing detection accuracy over speed.